 🥣 Ingredients and Notes

-Cashews: This helps make a creamy and rich sauce base.
-Make sure to use raw cashews to get the creaminess of the sauce without the nutty flavor that you’d get from roasted cashews.
+Cashews: The creaminess of the sauce is created with cashews.
+Make sure to use raw cashews to get the sauce’s creaminess without the nutty flavor you’d get from roasted cashews.

-Unsweetened Almond Milk: You can also use any other dairy-free milk of your choice.
-I suggest using an unsweetened, non-flavored alternative so you can get more of an authentic cheese taste
+Unsweetened Almond Milk: You can also use any other dairy-free milk you choose.
+I suggest using an unsweetened, non-flavored alternative to get more of an authentic cheese taste.

 Onion: Using onion enhances the rest of the sauce to help provide that authentic aroma and flavor you’re looking for with this sauce.

 Garlic: Every good Alfredo sauce needs garlic.
-It provides a nice depth and authentic taste to your sauce.
+It provides an excellent depth and authentic taste to your sauce.

 Lemon: This helps brighten up your homemade sauce.

-Nutritional Yeast: This is what really gives your Alfredo sauce that cheesy flavor without adding in any dairy.
-It also helps thicken your sauce slightly.
+Nutritional Yeast: This gives your Alfredo sauce that cheesy flavor without adding dairy.
+It also helps to thicken the sauce.

-Salt and Pepper: What’s sauce without a little salt and pepper to really enhance the other flavors.
+Salt and Pepper: What’s sauce without a bit of salt and pepper?

 Step 1: Bring a saucepan of water to a boil.
 Add the cashews.
 Boil for 10 minutes.
 Drain, and set aside.